Downtown Red Deer business owners struggle with spike in property crimes - Red Deer Advocate

 Sunworks owner Paul Harris said his Ross Street properties have been hit by crime almost weekly.

-“We’ve been stolen form, vandalized, broken into, and our neighbours have been broken into,” he added — referring to housewarmings, Joshua Tree furniture refurbishing and antique store, and others.
+“We’ve been stolen from, vandalized, broken into, and our neighbours have been broken into,” he added – referring to housewarmings, Joshua Tree furniture refurbishing and antique store, and others.

 Cracking down on property crimes was a priority in the last Red Deer policing plan, but some downtown business owners believe the current level of RCMP patrols is not enough.
 Harris feels taxes should be raised if that’s what it takes to hire significantly more RCMP officers.